mabucholz/content/README.md

 # Project 1: Pop Density of Gabon and Subdivisions
 Gabon counties with population data represented with a [bar plot and map](https://rpubs.com/mabuch/659187)

-# Project 1: Urban Areas within selected administrative boundary: Woleu
+# Project 1: Urban Areas within a selected administrative boundary
 [Woleu, Woleu-Ntem in Gabon](https://rpubs.com/mabuch/662233) is my selected area in which I define urban areas not provided in our GADM data